 Before any photo, wipe your phone lens with your shirt or a clean cloth.
 It sounds silly, but finger grease and steam from the grill destroy most of the sharpness.
 The difference is visible on the next shot.

 Top down photos look like traditional menu shots.
 They show the plate but do not trigger strong cravings.
 For the feed, use a lower angle and get close.
 Show cheese stretching, sauce dripping, crispy churro texture, acai with toppings.
+A simple sequence works well: one wider frame to show the product, then a tight close up of the mouth watering detail.

 For street food, geotagging is non negotiable.
 If you are not using location tags in posts and Stories, you are throwing away Instagram's strongest free feature for local businesses.
 Many people near you open the location tab every day and never see your truck.

-How to use location tags in posts and Stories
+How to Use Location Tags in Posts and Stories

 Every time you post, select the neighborhood or park where you are parked.
 In Stories, use the location sticker.
 In feed posts, pick the place locals recognize, like the square, park, or main avenue name.
+That way even people who do not follow you can discover your profile when they open that location to see what is happening nearby.

 There is another lever almost nobody uses: other local businesses.
 Repost the gym next door, tag the barbershop across the street, show the local market.
 Instagram loves local connections.
 When you interact with these profiles, your chances increase of appearing for their followers who also live in the area.
+This ties into how you attract customers to street food in general.

 The happiest moment for your customer is when the food hits their hands.
 That is when they open the box, smell the burger, see the steam, and think "this was worth it."
 If your brand shows up right there with a clear invite to post, you turn that emotional peak into free promotion.

 If the food looks good, people post it.
 When they post and tag you, their friends who live nearby see your name.
 You do not need to overdecorate the food.
 You just need a neat assembly, packaging that is not crushed, and colors or textures that look good on camera.
+For more on this, see how delivery packaging can generate followers.

 Only posting menu photos and promotions does not hold attention.
 What makes people remember you at five in the afternoon is behind the scenes content: hot grill, cheese melting, churros frying, acai overflowing the cup.